Jeeves: Age and appearance

-While Bertie Wooster is approximately 24 years old in "Jeeves Takes Charge" (1916), Jeeves's age is not stated in the stories, and has been interpreted differently by various illustrators and adaptations.
-However, there are a few hints in the books regarding Jeeves's age.
-Jeeves has a long employment history, and he is older than Bertie Wooster.
+Besides such language, Jeeves is known to have a long employment history, and other references reinforce the idea that he is significantly older than Bertie Wooster.
 On the other hand, Jeeves is young enough to be engaged to a waitress courted by Bingo Little, who is the same age as Bertie Wooster, in "Jeeves in the Springtime".
 His niece, Mabel, is close in age to Bertie since she marries his school friend in "The Rummy Affair of Old Biffy", though the age-gap between niece and uncle is never specified.
 In Ring for Jeeves, Jeeves is described as resembling "a youngish High Priest of a refined and dignified religion".